hoangthanhlamm/VnOCR/README.md

 # Vietnamese OCR with CRNN

-Text Recognition from images using CRNN for Vietnamese characters.
+Text Recognition from images using CRNN for Vietnamese words.

 ## Install requirements